 $735,099,102

-One of the most loved animated full-length features of the 21st century is 'Up'.
-Helmed by Pete Docter and Bob Peterson, it tells the story of a 78-year-old Carl who travels to Paradise Falls in his house equipped with balloons.
+'Up' ranks among the most cherished animated feature films of the 21st century.
+Directed by Pete Docter and Bob Peterson, it follows the heartfelt journey of 78-year-old Carl, who embarks on an adventure to Paradise Falls in a house lifted by countless balloons.

 Drama